Sealed storage containers lined up outdoors representing proper paintball storage conditions

 February 4, 2025 · Updated March 15, 2026 · 7 min · Modern Paintball

-Best Paintball Fields in the US
+Best Paintball Fields in the US for 2026

 What is the best paintball field in the US?
 The best paintball field in the US is Skirmish USA in Jim Thorpe, Pennsylvania.
 Skirmish offers over 700 acres, 50-plus playing fields, and hosts the legendary Invasion of Normandy scenario game.
 No other facility in the country matches Skirmish’s combination of variety, scale, and event programming.
 Field Location Acres / Fields Known For Skirmish USA Jim Thorpe, PA 700+ acres, 50+ fields Invasion of Normandy scenario game CPX Sports Joliet, IL Massive property, multiple field types NXL and regional tournaments, Living Legends Hollywood Sports Bellflower, CA Multiple themed fields Movie-set-quality themed environments SC Village Chino, CA Large property, 12+ fields Longest-running SoCal park, pro player roots Cousins Paintball New York / New Jersey Multiple locations Large group events, Northeast accessibility Operation Paintball Bristol, WI Wooded and open fields Rotating field designs, strong player experience Paintball Explosion East Dundee, IL Indoor arena + outdoor fields Year-round indoor play, full indoor/outdoor combo Orbital Paintball Katy, TX Multiple fields incl. speedball Regional tournaments, clean facilities Splatterpark Mt.
 Gilead, OH Large wooded property Rugged natural terrain, scenario events Skirmish USA: Jim Thorpe, Pennsylvania Skirmish USA is one of the most iconic paintball destinations in the country.
 Situated on over 700 acres in the Pocono Mountains of eastern Pennsylvania, Skirmish offers more than 50 individual playing fields spread across dense forest, open clearings, and built-up urban-style courses.
 The sheer variety of terrain means you can play a different field every round for an entire weekend without repeating. ...